xiehan/jetlag/README.md

 ## Other Tips

 - If you're like me and charge your phone overnight and have the [Adaptive Charging](https://support.google.com/pixelphone/answer/6090612?hl=en#adaptive_charging&zippy=%2Chow-to-use-adaptive-charging-pixel-later-including-fold) feature turned on to prolong battery life, you may want to disable that for the duration of your trip.
-Few things are less annoying than waking up at 6am, being unable to go back to sleep, and your phone not being charged.
+Few things are more annoying than waking up at 6am, being unable to go back to sleep, and your phone not being charged.